pubgrub-rs/guide/src/limitations/multiple_versions.md

 }
 ```

+Any `prioritize` will work equally well for this example, even just returning a
+constant value.

-In order to implement the first required method, `choose_package_version`, we
+Let's implement the second function required by a dependency provider,
-simply reuse the `choose_package_with_fewest_versions` helper function provided
-by pubgrub.
-That one requires a list of available versions for each package, so
+`choose_version`.
+For that we defined a `available_versions()` method on an
+`Index` to list existing versions of a given package in descending order.
+As
-we have to create that list.
-As explained previously, listing the existing
+explained previously, listing the existing (virtual) versions depend on if the
-(virtual) versions depend on if the package is a bucket or a proxy.
-For a bucket
+package is a bucket or a proxy.
+For a bucket package, we simply need to retrieve
-package, we simply need to retrieve the original versions and filter out those
-outside of the bucket.
+the original versions and filter out those outside of the bucket.

 ```rust
 match package {